 I wasn’t prepared to pay that much when I was starting out, so as Chris Clarkes book was around $30, he got my money!

 I wanted something that was going to explain in pretty simple terms how all the ingredients came together to make ice cream.

 And this book does that pretty well.
-There’s no colour on the pages.
+There’s no color on the pages.
 And there are more diagrams than photos.
 So it’s not an especially visually stimulating read.

 But Clarke is a genuine “ice cream scientist” and does a pretty good job of making a complicated subject “readable by 16-18 year olds”.